Dandelion Weed Control in Your Lawn & Garden

 Dandelions flower and set seed in spring and early summer.

-For the control of Dandelion and various other broadleaf weeds in common lawns like Couch and Kikuyu, spray the entire lawn with Yates Weed'n'Feed.
-For Buffalo lawns use Yates Weed'n'Feed Buffalo Lawn.
-These products have the added benefit of providing nutrients to green the lawn.
+For the control of Dandelion and various other broadleaf weeds in common lawns like Couch and Kikuyu, spray the entire lawn with Yates Weed'n'Feed, available in both a hose-on applicator and in the Click & Grow Garden Care System.
+For Buffalo lawns use Yates Weed'n'Feed Buffalo Lawn or Yates Lawn Weed Killer Bindii & Clover Buffalo Lawn, which have been specially designed to be safe for buffalo lawns.
+Yates Weed'n'Feed products have the added benefit of providing nutrients to green the lawn.
 Please ensure you have read and understood all label instructions prior to every use.

 Dandelions can be found growing in the lawn and garden throughout the year, but to a lesser extent in winter in cool climates.

-The best time to spray is as soon as you notice them, and before they start to flower.
-Be extra vigilant in late winter and early spring to help reduce the amount of seed.
+The best time to spray is as soon as you notice them, and before they start to flower and set seed.
+Be extra vigilant in late winter and early spring, as early control will help reduce the amount of seed and future dandelions.

 In ideal conditions, Dandelion seeds can last for up to 5 years in the soil.
 So even if you think you've finally got on top of controlling Dandelion weeds, if there are any remaining viable seeds in the soil they will germinate and grow.

 Dandelions are super tough, and seeds can survive in water, and in animal digestive systems.
 Seeds can travel by wind from up to 500 m away.
-So even if you have controlled all Dandelions on and near your property, if there are some growing on your street, or if a bird or possum happens to poop in your yard, chances are they'll be back.
+So even if you have controlled all Dandelions on and near your property, if there are some growing on your street, chances are they'll be back.

-For a glyphosate-free weedkiller that kills roots and all, spray Dandelions with Yates Zero Triple Strike Garden Weedkiller Concentrate.
-Reapply every 10-14 days if regrowth occurs.
-Just be careful not to spray nearby lawns or plants as it may injure or kill them.
+To control Dandelions in a garden, carefully spot spray individual plants with a non-selective weedkiller like Yates Zero Weed Killer 490 g/L Super Concentrate.
+For a glyphosate-free option spray plants with Yates Zero Triple Strike Garden Weedkiller.
+Reapply if regrowth occurs.
+With non-selective weed killers be careful not to spray nearby lawns or plants as it may injure or kill them.
 To avoid overspray, when spraying keep the nozzle as close to the weed as possible.

 Kill Dandelions as soon as you notice them growing, and well before they start to flower.